iAsh19/linux/Documentation/watch_queue.rst

 will insert a WATCH_META_LOSS_NOTIFICATION message into the output buffer after the last message currently in the buffer has been read.

-Note that when producing a notification, the kernel does not wait for the consumers to collect it, but rather just continues on.
+**Note:** that when producing a notification, the kernel does not wait for the consumers to collect it, but rather just continues on.
 This means that notifications can be generated whilst spinlocks are held and also protects the kernel from being held up indefinitely by a userspace malfunction.